reportei/connect-docs/sections/customers-integrations.md

 --------------

 * `GET /customer-integrations/{$uuid}` will return an object containing the customer integration.

+Possible statuses: `active`, `expired`, `revoked`.

+If an integration has a status different than `active`, in order to enable it again, you need to create a new session and prompt the user to reintegrate the network, there will be a text message indicating that the integration needs attention.

 ###### Example JSON Response
 <!-- START GET /customer-integrations/{$uuid} -->